gardners/se3prac3/2048Game_TestPlan.md

 ---------

 The resources required to complete the testing process are as follows.
-  A unix machine
+A unix machine.
-  All the 2048Game program files
+All the 2048Game program files.
-  All the 2048Game test files
+All the 2048Game test files.

 Major Code Files
 ----------------